PiSupply/PiJuice/Software/README.md

 ```
 This is particularly indicated for Raspbian Lite or an headless installation.

+Note: The v1.5 debian packages are available for Buster and Stretch.
+The latest package for Jessie in the Raspbian is 1.4.
-Note: Users using Debian Jessie must install the v1.3.3 .deb package manually from [here](https://github.com/PiSupply/PiJuice/tree/master/Software/Install) however some features may not be available.
+Jessie users can install the v1.5 .deb packages manually from [here](https://github.com/PiSupply/PiJuice/tree/master/Software/Install) however v1.5 has not been tested under Jessie..

 ### Manual process